The Fiction–Reality Bridge: The parallels of Fiction and Nonfiction.

 His murder investigations hinge on small inconsistencies.

-Hercule Poirot pays more attention to detail than most of us claim to when submitting CVs for interviews!
-“Order and method” are key takeaways, and The Murder of Roger Ackroyd tops the list in demonstrating this trait.
+Hercule Poirot pays more attention to detail than most of us claim on CVs.
+“Order and method” are key takeaways, and The Murder of Roger Ackroyd tops the list in demonstrating Poirot’s investigative framework.

-If Nokia’s decision-makers had truly internalised Things Fall Apart, they might have recognised a key warning: adapt or perish.
+If Nokia’s decision-makers had truly internalised Things Fall Apart, they might have recognised a key warning: adapt or lose.

+Likewise, similar patterns between fiction and nonfiction can be drawn from other fiction genres; unlikely even.
 Spy fiction is often dismissed as unrealistic.
 Yet the works of John le Carré and Frederick Forsyth reveal bureaucracy, psychological strain, and tradecraft.
 Novels like The Spy Who Came in from the Cold tell us something important—blind loyalty is dangerous, not only in politics, but everywhere.
+The few books I have just highlighted here are like a spec of dust in relation to the galaxy of fictional tales with realistic points to take home.